nasermirzaei89/nasermirzaei89.github.io/_posts/2017-03-01-signing-your-work.md

 ## Signing Commits

 In more recent versions of Git (v1.7.9 and above), you can now also sign individual commits.
-If you’re interested in signing commits directly instead of just the tags, all you need to do is add a `-s` to your `git commit` command.
+If you're interested in signing commits directly instead of just the tags, all you need to do is add a `-s` to your `git commit` command.

 ```
 $ git commit -a -S -m 'signed commit'